 The City provides loans through the Community Development Block Grant (CDBG) and HOME programs under the U.S. Department of Housing and Urban Development (HUD).
 Portions of these loans are to be forgiven provided the recipient continues to own the property for a specified number of years.
 In general, the loans that are not forgiven will be payable upon transfer of title.
-There is an offsetting deferred inflow of resources related to these loans in their full amount reported in the Special Grant Fund.
-The governmental activities report a deferred inflow of resources to the extent that the loans may be forgiven.
+The amount of these loans reported in the Special Grant Fund is offset by unearned revenue to the extent that the loans may be forgiven and the remainder is offset by deferred inflows of resources, as the revenue is not available.
+The unearned revenue is reported in governmental activities and the deferred inflows of resources amount is eliminated.